salt-extensions/saltext-vault/docs/ref/configuration.md

 minimum_ttl
     : Specifies the time (in seconds or as a time string like `24h`) an in-use token should be valid for.
-If the current validity period is less than this and the token is renewable, a renewal will be attempted.
-If it is not renewable or a renewal does not extend the ttl beyond the specified minimum, a new token will be generated.
+If the current validity period is less than this and the token is renewable, a renewal is attempted.
+If it is not renewable or a renewal does not extend the ttl beyond the specified minimum, a new token is generated.

       :::{hint}
       Since leases like database credentials are tied to a token, setting this to